 The Income component of the Balance of Payments is restricted to income earned from the provision of two factors of production viz., labor and capital.
 Accordingly, income earned from the labor is called compensation of employees while income earned from the capital is called investment income.

-1. Compensation of employees: Wages, salaries and other benefits received by short term workers (less than one year) from nonresident employers and that of local staff of embassies, consulates and international organizations are treated as credit entries while the reverse are debit entries under this head.
+1. Compensation of employees: Wages, salaries and other benefits received by short term workers (less than one year stay) from nonresident employers are treated as credit entries while the reverse are debit entries under this head.

 2. Investment income